 Dangerous Goods Documentation

-Users of the Dangerous Goods Regulations (DGR) are invited to review the significant changes (pdf) being published in the next issue.
-The 55th Edition of the DGR will become effective 1 January 2014.
+Users of the Dangerous Goods Regulations (DGR) are invited to review the Significant Changes to the 60th Edition (pdf) that are effective from 1 January 2019.

 Infectious substances are materials that contain pathogens.
 These micro-organisms (including bacteria, viruses, parasites and fungi) and other agents can cause disease in humans or animals.